Bottom Sheet

 Use bottom sheets on viewports smaller than 560px.
 On 561px and over, the physicality of gestures is lost, and interaction is typically performed with a mouse.
 Because of this, bottom sheets should be replaced with Side Sheets or otherwise persistent content.

-See [add link here] for the breakpoints.
 Anything that is considered “Mobile” will display a bottom sheet while “Tablet” and “Desktop” display the side sheet.

 Developer Docs